Wififorge/Wififorge.github.io/content/Lab Walkthroughs/Lab 11 - WEP Key Cracking.md

 ![[Pasted image 20250125094334.png]]

-Three panels will appear in your terminal representing an attacker's machine "a" and two victims (host1 and host2).
+Three panels will appear in your terminal representing an attacker's machine "Attacker" and two victims (host1 and host2).

 ![[Pasted image 20250125094541.png]]

 On the attacking machine, switch the interface to monitor mode using the following command.

 ```
-airmon-ng start a-wlan0
+airmon-ng start Attacker-wlan0
 ```

 Successful output of the above command will appear as below.